guardian/cdk/docs/migration-guide-ec2.md

 A fully-worked out example can be found [here](https://github.com/guardian/amigo/pulls?q=is%3Apr+is%3Aclosed+author%3Aakash1810+label%3Acfn-yaml-to-cdk).

-If you application includes a database, queues, S3 buckets, etc., you can either duplicate these two, or share them across the two instance groups.
+If your application includes a database, queues, S3 buckets, etc., you can either duplicate these two, or share them across the two instance groups.
 E.g. for the latter, something like: